 It is impossible to list the many fine publications, websites, blogs, and apps on gardening for and learning more about pollinators.
-Below are the resource lists from my upcoming book: I Spy!
+Below are the resource lists from: I Spy!
 Who’s Using My Garden?
 A Pollinator Garden Workbook.
 Use them and others to help you build, improve, or monitor your pollinator paradise.

 These resources focus on North American pollinators.

 All are available at your local bookstore or from online booksellers.

 - Bringing Nature Home: How You Can Sustain Wildlife with Native Plants by Douglas W. Tallamy – Timber Press

 - Attracting Native Pollinators by the Xerces Society – Storey Press